Chicken Masala

 To puree the tomatoes, chop them roughly and add them to a blender.
 Blend until smooth.
 You can replace fresh pureed tomatoes with canned tomato paste or tomato puree.

-Others – You will also need dry red chilies, and plain yogurt (dahi, curd).
+Others – You will also need dry red chilies and plain yogurt (dahi, curd).

 You can add some garam masala and black pepper powder at the end of cooking to make the curry even more flavorful.

-How To Make Chicken Masala Curry
+How To Make Murgh Masala

 Marinate The Chicken